Joschiller/WPFComponents/README.md

-# LIBRARY NAME
+# WPFComponents

-The `LIBRARY NAME` library offers LIBRARY DESCRIPTION.
+The `WPFComponents` library offers utility user controls for WPF projects.
 For a detailed description of the usage of the library see the [Documentation](./Documentation.md).

 For a feature documentation refer to the [Changelog](./Changelog.md).